aMildCaseOfAudiophilia/forCyberClasswork/myVirtualNetwork/readme.md

 Filebeat has been installed on these machines.

 Filebeat allows us to collect the following information from each machine:
-- Filebeat collects log data which shows us
+- Filebeat collects log data which we can examine in kibana

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned (such the jump box):